Inappropriate Jim Carrey video resurfaces after actor criticises Will Smith for slap

 The actor is facing condemnation for his behaviour in the videos, and for being a “hypocrite” in relation to his comments on the incident involving Smith.
 Since the video was posted online, it has been shared thousands of time on Twitter, although it’s worth noting that most of the posts refer to Silverstone’s incorrect age.

-The Independent has contacted Carrey for comment.
+The Independent has contacted Carrey and Silverstone for comment.
 At the time, it was reported that he apologised to a “humiliated” Silverstone backstage.

 One tweeter stated: “Jim Carrey says Will Smith ‘should have been’ arrested for hitting Chris Rock How about when Jim Carrey forcibly kissed Alicia Silverstone when he was going up on stage to accept an award?”